brandonetter/TS-Intro/README.md

 ```

-Let's create another component and call it `CardPage.tsx`.
+Let's create another component and call it `CardDisplay.tsx`.
 Inside of it we'll do our mapping over the user cards and add some basic pagination.

 ```ts
 "use client"